david-lev/apkpull/README.md

 curl -sL bit.ly/apkpull | bash -s -- com.whatsapp

 ```
+> - APKpull get's [PackageName](https://support.google.com/admob/answer/9972781) as the first (required) argument.
-> You can also pull the files into spesific path insted of `~/Downloads/apkpull_dl` by adding `-d /path/to/directory` flag,  Uninstall the app after the pulling by adding `--uninstall` flag, or with `--help` to get instructions.
+> - You can also pull the files into spesific path insted of `~/Downloads/apkpull_dl` by adding `-d /path/to/directory` flag
+> - Uninstall the app after the pulling is complete by adding `--uninstall` flag.
+> - `--help` to get instructions.
 > - For example:
 ```bash
 curl -sL bit.ly/apkpull | bash -s -- com.tranzmate -d ~/Documents/my_apks_dir/ --uninstall